Odessa pogroms: Outbreak of violence

 On October 19, hundreds of Russians marched in patriotic and religious marches displaying their loyalty to the tsar.
 Organizers handed out flags, icons, and images of the tsar as participants sang the national anthem and religious hymns, and according to some reports, "Down with the Jews; they need a beating".
-The patriotic marchers, many of whom were unskilled day laborers, particularly dockworkers, but also including factory and construction workers, shopowners, clerks, workshop employees, and vagrants, were not all politically motivated.
+The patriotic marchers, many of whom were unskilled day laborers, particularly dockworkers, as well as factory and construction workers, shopowners, clerks, workshop employees, and vagrants, were not all politically motivated.
 Some were reportedly enticed by the vodka, guns, and money handed out by plainclothes policemen.
 Violence re-erupted with the shooting and bombing of a demonstration, possibly by revolutionaries or Jewish and student self-defense brigades.

 After shots from surrounding buildings killed a young boy carrying an icon, the pogrom erupted.
 Although the perpetrators remain uncertain, revolutionaries or members of Jewish and student self-defense brigades are thought to have fired shots and reportedly threw homemade bombs, triggering a panic.
 The patriotic crowd, convinced that Jews were responsible, began shouting "Beat the Kikes" and "Death to the Kikes", kicking off a violent rampage.
-The pogrom escalated as people fired more shots from rooftops and balconies, and after Jewish self-defense brigades fired on Russians holding smaller processions encountered similar pogromist reactions.
+Pogromists fired more shots from rooftops and balconies, further escalating the situation.
+In turn, Jewish self-defense brigades fired on Russians holding smaller processions and further inflamed pogromist retaliation.
 The violence raged until October 22.
 This pogrom became the most destructive anti-Jewish incident in Russian history at the time, exceeding the 1881–1882 pogrom wave.
 The attackers committed atrocities including brutally beating, mutilating, and murdering defenseless Jewish people, threw Jews out of windows, raping women and slaughtering infants in front of their families.
 The rioters killed pregnant women giving birth along with their midwives in a maternity hospital and attempted to rape others.
 A little under 10% of the deaths were women, four of whom were among the self-defense brigades.